NYIT Ranks among the Best Colleges for Veterans

 Free Application for Federal Student Aid: The financial aid application completed by the student, and the student's parents (if applicable), that collects household and financial information.
 The FAFSA is the foundation document for all federal needs analysis computations and database matches performed for a student.

 Grace Period: A period of time that begins when a loan recipient ceases to be enrolled at least half-time and ends when the repayment period starts.
-Loan principal need not be paid and generally interest does not accrue during this period.
+Loan principal need not be paid during this period.

 Grant: A type of financial aid that does not have to be repaid.